My Fast One Mile Challenge

 In November 2017, after realising I had accumulated over 110 sub 6:00 miles in less than two years, I set myself an ambitious goal.
 For the first time in my running career I intend to focus solely on improving my one-mile personal record.
 I first took four weeks rest after my fourth Chelmsford Marathon in October 2017, then spent six weeks base training in preparation for my challenge.

 My intention is to now train for 12 weeks, culminating in a time trial in the last week of March 2018 to compare my progress.
-I will use a local park as my ‘track’.
+I will use a local park as my ‘track’ and remind myself of why I am pursuing this life-time goal.